-for women to be really free we have to smash capitalism and build a society based on anarchism.
+We believe that the root of women's oppression lies in the division of society into classes, and the economic and social relationships that this has created.
+We thus believe that for women to be really free we have to smash capitalism and build a society based on anarchism.
 We disagree with those feminists who think that all you have to do is for women to become bosses and politicians to achieve equality.
 We want to destroy the existing power structures.
-We also disagree with those who think that men are the cause of womens oppression.
-We do not deny that men gain from this but we identify the source of this oppression as the class system, not individual men.
+We also disagree with those who think that men are the cause of women's oppression.
+We do not deny that some men gain from the oppression of women but we identify the source of this oppression as the class system, not individual men.